aeonSolutions/AeonLabs-Smart-PCB-for-Home-wellbeing-assessment/README.md

 ## Revisions
 - revision 1.x

+## Bio copatible electromagnetic energy detection (Bio EMF) on glass windows at home or office
+This PCB uses the AD8232 IC to detect electromagnetic energy in particular in the rage of bio frequencies a human body (and life) operates.
+The AD8232 is an integrated signal conditioning block for ECG and other biopotential measurement applications.
+It is designed to extract, amplify, and filter small biopotential signals in the presence of noisy conditions, such as those created by motion or remote electrode placement.

 ## Download options
 Download this repository if you need the KiCad Files or, Download the Gerber files in the release section of this repository